maxsteg/Computationally-Narrativity-Detection/README.md

 The original code can be found here: https://doi.org/10.7910/DVN/DAWVME The accompanying paper can be found here: http://ceur-ws.org/Vol-2989/long_paper49.pdf

---- IMPORTANT ---
-To prevent problems running parts of the code, edit the variable BOOK_PATH in /src/classifier/config.py to the absolute path of the BookNLP output on your PC.
+IMPORTANT: To prevent problems running parts of the code, edit the variable BOOK_PATH in /src/classifier/config.py to the absolute path of the BookNLP output on your PC.
 The data set, BookNLP output and Concreteness Rating files are not standard included in this project directory.